TFC Picks: Pacquiao vs Algieri

 This Saturday night in Macau, China, Manny Pacquiao will step into the ring to square off against the bigger and younger Chris Algieri.
-It’s a match that doesn’t scream “megafight“, but some members of the TFC staff feel the American can pull off the upset based on his athleticism and technical fighting style.
+It’s a match that doesn’t scream “megafight“, but some members of the TFC staff do in fact believe the American can pull off the upset based on his athleticism and technical fighting style.
 Without further ado, here are the official TFC predictions:

 Bernard Hopkins notwithstanding, once a boxer is past 35 years of age, all bets are off.
 That said, there’s no objective evidence to anticipate a collapse in Manny Pacquiao’s boxing skill, and in recent video clips he looks as fast as ever.
 Nevertheless, Chris Algieri represents a serious challenge.
 He’s young, hungry and confident, and he showed impressive courage in his win over Provodnikov.
 But while an upset would not shock me, I find it difficult to envision Algieri successfully executing everything required to pull it off.
 At some point Pacquiao is going to hurt the challenger and put him on the defensive, and then keep him there.
 Algieri will spend the rest of the match reacting to Pacquiao, as opposed to setting the terms, while Manny wins round after round.
 Pacquiao by unanimous decision. –Michael Carbert